-During this time, you might want to take a look at the Middle-earth Guide, which can be found here:
+During this time, you might want to take a look at the Middle-earth Rulebook, which can be found here:

 This contains the complete rules for the game.
 They can be rather intimidating, but you don’t have to learn them all right now.

 So to begin with, read through the Introduction and Basics, which should give you an idea of how the game works.

 Then take a look at Characters, Population Centres, Armies, Magic, Combat and Economy, which cover the main aspects of the game.
 And glance at the Spells and Orders if you like.
 But don’t feel that you have to remember everything, this is just to give you a feel for the game.

 First off, make contact with your team.
 You’ll find their details on the email we sent you with your turn report.
 Chances are, your team captain has already reached out to you.
 But if not, drop them an email, and include your turn 0 file, so that they can see your position.
 Your team will probably also send you their files in return.
 And if you do this every turn, you’ll work better as a team.

 Now is the time to download JOverseer, our dedicated gaming software, which can be found here: